gioblu/PJON/strategies/SoftwareBitBang/specification/PJDL-specification-v1.1.md

 * Detect interference or absence of communication at byte level
 * Support collision avoidance
 * Support string transmission
-* Support 1 byte synchronous string transmission response (for acknowledgement)
+* Support 1 byte synchronous response to string transmission

 #### Byte transmission
 Every byte is prepended with 2 synchronization padding bits and transmission occurs LSB-first.
 The first is a longer than standard logic 1 followed by a standard logic 0.
 The reception method is based on finding a logic 1 as long as the first padding bit within a certain threshold, synchronizing to its falling edge and checking if it is followed by a logic 0.
 If this pattern is detected, reception starts, if not, interference, synchronization loss or simply absence of communication is detected at byte level.